SolidHal/PrawnOS/README.md

 cd /InstallResources
 ./InstallPackages.sh
 ```
-Which installs the lxqt desktop enviroment, wicd, sound, trackpad, and Xorg configurations as well as prompts you to make a new user that automatically gets sudo priviledges.
+Which installs the either the xfce4 or the lxqt desktop enviroment, sound, trackpad, and Xorg configurations as well as prompts you to make a new user that automatically gets sudo priviledges.

 When finished, it will reboot once again placing you at a login screen.